The ERGM/LRLAP Fraud

 9. Despite the anti-armor sales pitch, the chance that a submunition will disable an armored vehicle is slight.

-The Navy finally abandoned the 5-inch ERGM round in 2008, but then announced plans for an AGS 155mm (6.1-inch) fantasy gun for the DD-1000, which must hit targets out to 100 miles.
+The Navy finally abandoned the 5-inch ERGM round in 2008, but then announced plans for an AGS 155mm (6.1-inch) fantasy gun must hit targets out to 100 miles.
 Since current 155mm guns can reach just one-third that range, physicists are waiting for this Nobel prize worthy design to be unveiled.
 Meanwhile, the ERGM concept continues under a new name, the Long Range Land Attack Projectile (LRLAP) using a larger 155mm projectile.
+These are to be mounted on the Navy new Zumwalt class destroyers.
+But the Navy recently deemed this class a failure due to high costs and other problems and limited its buy to three.

 Invest in Firepower

-Just like ERGM, the LRLAP will cost much more to deliver a pound of firepower than the Navy's "expensive" Tomahawk missiles It will be cheaper and more effective to buy more million dollar land-attack tactical Tomahawks than to buy LRLAPs, not to mention the billions of dollars needed to introduce a new 155mm gun to the fleet.
-The Navy already developed a 5-inch laser-guided munition several years ago that can hit moving targets, it should begin purchasing them immediately.
+Just like ERGM, the LRLAP costs much more to deliver a pound of firepower than the Navy's "expensive" Tomahawk missiles.
+It is cheaper and more effective to buy more million dollar land-attack tactical Tomahawks than to buy LRLAPs, not to mention the billions of dollars needed to introduce a new 155mm gun to the fleet.
+The Navy already developed a 5-inch laser-guided munition several years ago that can hit moving targets and should purchase.
 If Marines operating far from shore need firepower, they can bring 120mm mortars, which deliver 29 lb munitions within a minute without the ship-to-shore communications obstacle.
 The 155mm fantasy gun should be cancelled, and a proven 8-inch gun mounted on future navy warships, which has the range to shoot basic ballistic projectiles from safely over-the-horizon.